aleksandrlobanoff/PhoneAuth_Service-/README.md

 4. Start the development server using the command python manage.py runserver.

 5. You can now send requests to the API endpoints from your application.

+# Running the project with Docker

+1. Install Docker on your machine if you haven't done so already.

+2. Build the Docker image using the following command:

+docker build -t phone-auth-service .

+3. Run the Docker container with the following command:

+docker run -p 8000:8000 phone-auth-service

+4. Now you can send requests to the API endpoints from your application.